-Startups are hard to the extent that it is hard to explain if you have not tried it yourself.
+Startups are hard to the extent that it is hard to explain if you have not tried them yourself.
 There is seldom any parallel.
 You can’t find anything similar to a startup in the corporate world.
-The amount of determination, ambition, and commitment a startup requires doesn't equal anything.
+The amount of determination, ambition and commitment a startup requires doesn't equal anything.
 Knowing that you are signing up for an extremely difficult deal is useful knowledge for founders.

 2/ The right time to start a company

 There are all types of success stories.
 There are boy millionaires.
-There are successful founders who started their business after retirement.
+There are successful founders who started their businesses after retirement.